Fatima-Meerab/Fatima-Meerab/README.md

 ## 👩‍💻 About Me

 I’m an *enthusiastic Business Administration student* at **IBA, University of the Punjab**, with a strong curiosity about how businesses work and grow.
-Although I’m still building my professional journey, I’m a *quick learner* who enjoys applying classroom knowledge to *real-life projects and internships*.
+Although I’m still building my professional journey, I’m a *quick learner* who enjoys applying classroom knowledge to *real-life projects*.
 Currently, I’m exploring *Data Analytics, Business Intelligence, and Digital Tools* to bridge the gap between *business strategy and data-driven decision making*.

 ---